 “TOUCHDOWN!!!” boomed from the speakers as the crowd erupted, celebrating Milken Wildcats’ varsity football team’s thrilling victory over Southlands Christian during last year’s homecoming with a final score of 62-28.
 Since that exhilarating moment, students and faculty alike have expressed excitement for this year’s homecoming to unfold.
-This vivid electric atmosphere captures the exhilaration that comes to mind whenever we think of homecoming—the cheers, the school colors flying, and the sense of pride filling every corner of the field.
+This vivid electric atmosphere captures the enthusiasm that comes to mind whenever we think of homecoming—the cheers, the school colors flying, and the sense of pride filling every corner of the field.
 And at Milken Community School, homecoming is so much more than just a football game.
-It’s a celebration of unity, a showcase of our ruach, and a time to connect over shared values, Jewish pride, and community.
+It’s a celebration of unity, a showcase of our ruach, and a time to connect over shared values, Jewish pride, and kehillah (community).
 Homecoming here is about coming together, and everyone—students, teachers, and alumni—plays a significant part.

 “It was beautiful to see everybody come together and support our friends, teammates, and peers during Homecoming week,” Dylan Banafsheha (‘25).